uofa-cmput404/404f23project-404-coding-monkeys/README.md

 > - [x] As an author, I want to like posts that I can access
 > - [x] As an author, my server will know about my friends
 > - [ ] As an author, When I befriend someone (they accept my friend request) I follow them, only when the other author befriends me do I count as a real friend – a bi-directional follow is a true friend.
-> - [x] As an author, I want to know if I have friend requests.
+> - [x] As an author, I want to know if I have friend requests. `available in inbox`
-> - [x] As an author I should be able to browse the public posts of everyone
+> - [x] As an author I should be able to browse the public posts of everyone `found in explore tab`
 > - [x] As a server admin, I want to be able to add nodes to share with
 > - [x] As a server admin, I want to be able to remove nodes and stop sharing with them.
 > - [x] As a server admin, I can limit nodes connecting to me via authentication.